weijiekoh/perpetualpowersoftau/README.md

 [中文](./README_ch.md)

-The Semaphore team is conducting phase 1 of a multi-party trusted setup ceremony based on the Zcash Powers of Tau ceremony.
+The Privacy & Scaling Explorations team is conducting phase 1 of a multi-party trusted setup ceremony based on the Zcash Powers of Tau ceremony.
 The goal is to securely generate zk-SNARK parameters for circuits of up to `2 ^ 28` (260+ million) constraints.
 This means that the process will generate twice as many minus one (530+ million) powers of tau.

 As long as one party in the ceremony behaves honestly and is not compromised, the entire setup is trustworthy.